antoniomgf1998/Portfolio/README.md

 #### Visualizations and data preprocessing

-&emsp;All the visualizations during the project were evolutions of the presented examples hereunder.
+&emsp;All the visualizations during the project were evolutions of the hereunder presented examples done by me.
 &emsp;Before Stephan came up with the idea of developing our own library, I started creating detailed Jupyter notebooks with my functions so that the rest of the group could consult any doubt, [here](https://github.com/antoniomgf1998/Portfolio/blob/master/Data_visualization_functions.md) is the link to the notebook I started with that goal.

 _**Note**: Most of the visualizations are too big to get uploaded to this repo as HTML.
 In substitution, I have divided this section into the link to hthe notebook and mostly just a screenshot of the results produced by it._